 SECTION ONE.
-The City of Kerrville's 2023 Legislative Program for the 88th Texas Legislature, which is attached as Exhibit A ("Legislative Program"), is adopted.
+The City of Kerrville's 2025 Legislative Program for the 89th Texas Legislature, which is attached as Exhibit A (Program), is adopted.

 SECTION TWO.
-The City Manager, City Attorney, or designees, are directed to send the Legislative Program to members of Congress, the Texas Legislature in general, and/or to the appropriate legislative committees, committee members, and others designated by the City Manager, to include the City's State Senator and Representative Andrew Murr.
+City Council authorizes and directs the City Manager, City Attorney, or designees to send the Program to members of Congress, the Texas Legislature in general, and/or to the appropriate legislative committees, committee members, and others designated by the City Manager, to include Senator Pete Flores and the City's State Representative.

 SECTION THREE.
-Pursuant to the Legislative Program, the City Manager, City Attorney, or designees, are authorized to actively pursue or oppose the passage of legislation.
-The efforts to obtain passage of legislation may include drafting appropriate legislation, seeking a sponsor, and actively pursuing passage of legislation by providing testimony and through other means.
-For items "opposed" by the Legislative Program, the City Manager, City Attorney, or designees, are authorized to attempt to impede the passage of any such legislation.
+Pursuant to the Program, City Council authorizes the City Manager, City Attorney, or designees to actively pursue or oppose the passage of legislation.
+The efforts to obtain passage of legislation may include drafting appropriate legislation, seeking a sponsor, and pursuing passage of legislation by providing testimony and through other means.
+For items "opposed" by the Program, City Council authorizes the City Manager, City Attorney, or designees to attempt to impede the passage of any such legislation and/or limit its impact to the City.

 SECTION FOUR.
-It is recognized that in carrying out and supporting the Legislative Program, any such activities will often be implemented in the context of great numbers of legislative proposals being considered within short time periods.
-City representatives, including City Council, are authorized to act on behalf of the City consistent with the necessary broad policy concerns set forth in the program, to include acting in conjunction with other cities and entities in both the area and statewide in furtherance of the City's goals.
-Where a Councilmember chooses to act in this manner, the Councilmember shall ensure that he or she provides notice of such action to the entire Council.
+It is recognized that in carrying out and supporting the Program, any such activities will often be implemented in the context of great numbers of legislative proposals being considered within short time periods.
+City representatives, including City Council, are authorized to act on behalf of the City consistent with the necessary broad policy concerns set forth in the Program, to include acting in conjunction with other cities and entities in both the area and statewide in furtherance of the City's goals.
+Where a Councilmember chooses to act in this manner, the Councilmember will provide notice of such action to Council.